ballarat-hackerspace/association/README.md

 association
 ===========

-Files and documents to do with incorporation.
+Files and documents to do with incorporation of the Ballarat Hackerspace.